Internectio/Locuscraft/README.md

 # Why Locuscraft?

-We live in a world of corporations where money runs everything, and whomever has the most money has the most control.
-Control over our opinions, what we buy, what our values are.
-It's time we make our own decisions.
-The world may be run by corporations, but the internet can be run by us.
-Locuscraft is the solution.
+We live in a world of corporations where money runs everything, and whomever has the most money has the most power.
+Power over everything from what we buy to our opinions and values.
+It doesn't have to be the way.
+Sure we can't just tear down the skyscrapers and put the rich in jail, but there is something we can do.
+Just sidestep them.
+Bypass their stubborn old ways.
+We can create our own community on the internet, create our own values, have our own opinions -  opinions not given to us by the media.
+We will grow and grow as they recede into history.
+It's simple.
+The world may be run by corporations, but the internet - the future - can be run by everyone.

 Locuscraft's motto is "Learn.
 Build.
-Share." because this is what humans do (or should do).
-We learn, we use that knowledge to build something, and we share our knowledge and creations to make the world better.
-In our incorporated world everything is jacked up.
-We learn what's in a select fews' best interests, we build what's in their interest, and we don't share unless people pay.
-Well we can change the status quo if we work together on Locuscraft.
+Share." because this is fundamentally how humans should live.
+Learn, then build something with that knowledge, then share our knowledge and creations to make the world better.
+These actions should be their own reward, but in a capitalist system, it's jacked up.
+We learn and build what's in a select fews' best interests, and we don't share our knowledge or creations unless people pay.
+This leads to road blocks where there shouldn't be any, crime, poverty, ignorance, waste, pollution, stress.
+Just open your mind and ask yourself, "are we really at the pinnacle of human achievement?"
+We're at the tip of the iceberg and the iceberg is melting fast.

-You may be wondering why it's called "Locuscraft".
-This is partially a result of me finding a suitable domain space, but it has a meaning too.
-Locus means a place, a center, a focus.
-To craft is to build.
-Therefore Locuscraft a single place to bring everyone together and build something together.
-I also wanted it to sound like a game, because Locuscraft is going to be entertaining as hell I promise you.
+Locuscraft isn't going to fix everything.
+What it will do is give us a voice.
+It will allow us to see what we all really think, what we really know - not as a nation, not as an organization, but as a people, as a globe, as one.
+The internet has no borders.
+Therefore it is the key to our unity.

 # Who am I?